yukikongju/Data-Science-Machine-Learning-Ressources/exercices/ModelingTechniquesDE/ex4/README.md

 How can you pre-sort data to optimize window functions?
 Can an index help, and if so, which one?

-4. Optimize Nested Queries
+## Exercise 9.
+Optimize Nested Queries

 Given a products table:

-sql
-Copy
-Edit
 CREATE TABLE products (
     id SERIAL PRIMARY KEY,
     name TEXT,